Robinlovelace/bikeR/stat19.md

 the best small-area data available is from census data on mode of travel to work.
-Because of the finding that commute modal share for cycling is highly correlated with modal share for all trips (r = 77%) (Goodman, 2013), commuting is can be used as a proxy for the rate of cycling overall.
-To convert the number of people cycling to work into an estimate of total distance cycled per year, the following assumptions were made:
+Because of the finding that commute modal share for cycling is highly correlated with modal share for all trips (r = 77%) (Goodman, 2013), commuting can be used as a proxy for the rate of cycling overall.
+Based on this insight,
+we developed a simple formula to estimate the distance cycled in each geographic zone (equation xx1):

+$$ d_T = \frac{n \times f \times \bar{d}}{p} $$

+where $d_T$ is the total distance cycled per year in each zone,
+$n$ is the number of bicycle commuters, $f$ is the frequency
+$\bar{d}$ is the average distance of each bicycle trip (which we assume to be the same for commuting and non-commuting trips) and $p$ is the proportion of bicycle trips made for commuting purposes.
+To convert the number of
+people cycling to work into an estimate of total distance cycled per year, the following assumptions were made:

 - 400 one-way trips are made each year per commuter (Hall et al., 2011).
-- The average length of bicycle trips is 4.2 km (DfT, 2013, table NTS0306).
+- The average length of bicycle trips is 4.5 km (DfT, 2013, table NTS0306).
-(The average trip length of bicycle trips from 2002 to 2012 was 2.6 miles, although this average trip distance has risen dramatically over that period.)
+(The average trip length of bicycle trips from 2005 to 2012 was 2.8 miles, although this average value is has been increasing lately (Keep, 2013).)
 - Cycle commuting accounts for 1/3 of all bicycle trips (DfT, 2013, table NTS0409).
-(British citizens make on average 15.6 bicycle trips per year; 5.4 of these are for commuting.)
+(British citizens make on average 15.6 bicycle trips per year, of which an average of 5.4 are for commuting.)

-These assumptions imply that every bicycle commuter in an area, results in roughly 5,000 km of total distance cycled,
+These assumptions imply that every bicycle commuter in an area, results in 5,040 km of total distance cycled,
 1/3 of which are due to bicycle commuting.
 This first approximation will clearly change depending on variation in the average distance of bicycle trips in different areas, so is used only as a first approximation than as a best estimate.
-The refinement of this estimate based on data on distance bands of travel to work by mode would be possible, but for the purposes of this study, the simple 5000 km per cycle commuter will be used.
-Further work investigating the link between cycle commuting and cycling overall is needed (Goodman, 2013).
+The refinement of this estimate based on data on distance bands of travel to work by mode would be possible, but for the purposes of this study, the rounded value of 5000 km per cycle commuter will be used.
+Further work investigating the link between cycle commuting and cycling overall is needed, to better infer the latter from the former for small areas (Goodman, 2013).

 # Results